Top Canadian Iron Ore Stocks to Buy in December 2023

 The company's distribution plan is to pay out a set amount and additional amounts depending on the iron ore price.
 This is why we saw its yield skyrocket to the 16% range during the pandemic and rising commodity prices.

-As iron ore prices have settled, LIF's dividend will likely return to the high, single-digit price range again.
+As iron ore prices have settled, LIF’s dividend has settled back to the high, single-digit price range again.
 However, this is still a strong company with a reliable history of paying out distributions.

 Champion Iron (TSE:CIA)